Virginia Resources Updated: April 23, 2021

 North Carolina Official COVID-19 Website

-This website is a comprehensive resource of North Carolina’s response to the Coronavirus Disease 2019 (COVID-19).
+This website is a comprehensive resource concerning North Carolina’s response to COVID-19.

 Williams Mullen COVID-19 Legal Updates

 Williams Mullen attorneys continue to serve our clients and have helped by assembling a legal resource page with alerts on federal and state actions related to COVID-19.
 An email sign-up is available so you can have legal alerts and updates sent as soon as they are published.

 Governor Roy Cooper announced that effective September 1, 2021, workers at agencies that are part of the Governor’s Office or are headed by members of the Governor’s Cabinet who are not fully vaccinated must submit to regular testing for COVID-19.
 In addition, effective August 2, 2021, face coverings will be required for all Cabinet agency workers who are not fully vaccinated.
 The face covering requirement for unvaccinated Cabinet agency workers applies in any indoor space, within a state government office, building, or facility, that is that is controlled by an agency that is either part of the Governor's Office or is headed by a member of the Governor's Cabinet.
 Cabinet agency workers who are fully vaccinated and wish to avoid testing and the wearing of masks must have their vaccination status verified.
 These provisions, which apply to roughly 55,000 state employees, are included in Executive Order 224.

 The Governor encouraged other agencies of state government, local governments, private businesses, and organizations to adopt the measures included in EO 224.
 He added that all public and non-public schools should require all students, school staff, and visitors, regardless of vaccination status, to wear face coverings at all K-12 schools.

 Here is a link to the FAQ document on EO 224.